spitulax/gripper/README.md

 ## Modes

-Mode is a common screenshooting operation that is bundled into single subcommand.
+Mode is a common screenshotting operation that is bundled into a single subcommand.
 Some modes are compositor-specific such as `active-window`, but Waysnip will run the correct command intended for each compositor respectively.

 These are the modes that are implemented, these can be run as `waysnip <mode>`: